59 Electrically-Powered Aircraft

 The uptick in the interest and subsequent development of various forms of electric aircraft is driven by the general goals of improving energy efficiency and reducing GHG emissions from aircraft.
 To the flying public, however, the cost of a ticket to fly from one place to another is what matters to them, not so much whether they may care to acknowledge that they will also generate a substantial carbon footprint in the process.
 Furthermore, the core technical issue for an airline is improving aircraft efficiency and reducing seat-mile costs, i.e., transporting one passenger by one mile.
 The airlines will quickly align if this goal requires electric propulsion as the next step.

-In the meantime, the International Civil Aviation Organization (ICAO) continues to push for tighter regulations that will lead to reduced GHG emissions from commercial aircraft.
+In the meantime, the International Civil Aviation Organization (ICAO) continues to push for tighter regulations that will reduce GHG emissions from commercial aircraft.
 Regulations can help drive technical developments in the needed directions.
-Yet, it still very much remains an economic as well as a regulatory problem.
-But in reaching these worthy goals, engineers must continue to address several key issues and technologies in developing electrically-powered aircraft.
+Yet, it remains an economic and regulatory problem.
+However, in reaching these worthy goals, engineers must continue to address many key issues and technologies in developing successful electrically powered aircraft.

 Batteries

-Batteries are a crucial component of an electric aircraft, which provides the source of the electrical energy required for flight.
+Batteries are a crucial component of an electric aircraft, providing the source of the electrical energy required for flight.
 Li-ion batteries are commonly used, but all types of batteries are heavy, and battery technology still has a long way to go before they can have the energy densities needed for aircraft.
-Other battery formats and chemistries are also being developed by engineers to improve energy storage capabilities.
+Engineers are also developing other battery formats and chemistries to improve energy storage capabilities.

 Electric Motors

 Electric motors convert electrical energy into mechanical torque at a shaft and then into propulsion using a propeller or a fan.
 They can be of various types, such as brushed or brushless, synchronous, or induction motors.
-Electric motors can be 90% or more efficient, the 10% loss being mostly thermal losses, so further efficiency improvements may be difficult to realize.
-However, advances in the power-to-weight ratio, which is the metric that matters for an aircraft, are still possible.
+Electric motors can be 90% or more efficient, with the 10% loss being mostly thermal losses, so further efficiency improvements may be difficult to realize.
+However, advances in the power-to-weight ratio of motors, the metric that matters for an aircraft, are still possible.

 Thermal Management

 Thermal management systems are essential to regulate the temperature of the batteries, motors, and other electrical components.
 Electrical current draws are high for aircraft, and the batteries can get hot.
 Batteries have some resistance, so heating can occur on both charging and discard cycles, particularly with high currents.
 Therefore, proper cooling or thermal mitigation measures must ensure optimal performance and prevent overheating or other temperature-related issues.
-A worst-case scenario is that overheating could cause failure or a fire, which is inevitably catastrophic for an aircraft.
+A worst-case scenario is that overheating could cause failure or a fire, which is, in most cases, catastrophic for an aircraft.

 Charging Infrastructure

-Electrically powered aircraft require a suitable airport charging infrastructure for recharging their batteries.
+Electrically powered aircraft require suitable airport charging infrastructure for recharging their batteries.
 These charging stations must accommodate an aircraft’s high power and rapid charging demands.
-Merely extending the existing infrastructure for fast-charging electrically-powered terrestrial vehicles, increasingly found at gas (petrol) stations and parking lots worldwide, cannot be considered a viable solution for aviation purposes.
+Merely extending the existing infrastructure for fast-charging electrically powered terrestrial vehicles, increasingly found at gas (petrol) stations and parking lots worldwide, cannot be considered a viable solution for aviation purposes.

 Electric Motors